-a) Official Government Business

-- i) The travel must be performed to conduct official government business by an official or employee of the FSM Government, by a non-national Allottee, or by an official or employee thereof. - ii) For the purposes of this subpart "official or employee" shall mean a regular salaried employee, contract or otherwise. - iii) Travel by anyone else, may be authorized by the official approving the TA if the said traveler is traveling on a written invitation naming the said traveler.

-b) Mode of Air Transportation

-With respect to air travel, the mode of transportation as reflected on the TA shall be as follows:

-- i) If the traveler is the President, Vice President, Speaker, Vice Speaker or Chief Justice of the Supreme Court, by first class; - ii) If the traveler is a Cabinet member or assistant, Senator or Associate Justice and the duration of any one leg is more than three (3) hours as reflected on the ticket, by business class; and - iii) All other travelers by coach/economy class unless the duration of any one leg is more than six (6) hours (as reflected on the ticket) by business class or specifically authorized otherwise by the person approving the TA under subpart 5.6.2(1)(a) because coach/economy class transportation is not reasonably available.

-As used in this subpart 5.6.5(b), a "leg" means a segment of travel on the same airplane where any transit stops between the beginning and end of the segment are scheduled to last no more than 45 minutes.
-The duration of a leg includes all the scheduled time from the beginning to the end of the leg.

-c) Travel expenses are limited

-- i) Expenses of travel shall be limited to the amounts reflected in the TA, including amendments thereto, as estimated travel costs. - ii) Any unauthorized travel expenses shall be at a personal cost of the traveler unless an amendment is prepared in line with subpart 5.6.3.

-d) Per Diem Allowance
+Revised FMR Detail a) a) Official Government Business i) The travel must be performed to conduct official government business by an official or employed FSM Government, by a non-national Allottee, or by an official or employee thereof. ii) For the purposes of this subpart "official or employee" shall mean a regular salaried employee, contract or otherwise. iii) Travel by anyone else, may be authorized by the official approving the TA if the said traveler is traveling on a justification letter by the Head of the Branches. b) M ode of Air Transportation Wit n respect to air travel, the mode of transportation as reflected on the TA shall be as follows: i) If the traveler is the President, Vice President, Speaker, Vice Speaker or Chief Justice of the Supreme Court, by business class; ii) If the traveler is a Cabinet member, Senator, Public Auditor, Associate Justice, Agency Heads (appointed by 'advice and consent of Congress') and the duration of any one leg is more than six (6) hours direct flight as reflected on the ticket, by business class or if the cost purchasing return business class flights results in a cheaper fare than purchasing a combination of business and separate 'one way' fares.
+In such cases, whichever is cheaper; and iii) All other travelers by coach/economy class unless the duration of any one leg of air travel is more than six (6) hours (as reflected on the ticket) business class may be considered but the traveler must complete subpart 5.6.5(4)(b)(iv), (v) and (vi) below. iv) Notwithstanding subparts (ii) and (iii) airfare costs in excess of coach/economy are not allowable except in the following circumstances where the Allottee can demonstrate: • With documentation from the travel agents that business class is the only travel class available on the most direct route; and • That travelling by coach/economy on another route will result in circuitous routing which adds to the travelling days and thereby causing additional costs that is more than the cost of a business class fare on the most direct route; and/or The cost purchasing return business class flights results in a cheaper fare than purchasing a combination of business and separate 'one way' fares.
+In such cases, whichever is cheaper. v) In last minute bookings where only business class fares are available may not be accepted as sufficient reasoning unless justified and approved by the Secretary of Finance and Administration. vi) In all cases where business class fares are being sought beyond subparts 5.6.5(4)(b)(ii) and (iii) above, this must be: fully documented adequately supported by third party correspondence with the travel agents'/airline websites; approved by the Allottee; and considered appropriate by the Secretary.
+The Secretary has the discretion to withhold approval to pay such travel expenses. c) avel expenses are limited i) Expenses of travel shall be limited to the amounts reflected in the TA, including amendments thereto, as estimated travel costs. ii) Any unauthorized travel expenses shall be at a personal cost of the traveler unless an amendment is prepared in line with subpart 5.6.3.